ejordan04/azure-storage-account/README.md

 </p>

 <h1>Creating a Storage Account in Microsoft Azure</h1>
-This tutorial outlines a step-by-step process for deploying a storage account in Azure.<br />
+This tutorial outlines a step-by-step process for deploying a Storage Account in Azure.<br />

 <h2>Environments and Technologies Used</h2>